-On today's episode of Pet Lover Geek, powered by PetHub, Lorien talks with Amy Burkert, founder of GoPetFriendly.com, about some of the essential tips for traveling with your dogs this summer.
+On today's episode of Pet Lover Geek, powered by PetHub, Lorien talks with Kristen Levine from Pet Living with Kristen Levine, who shares some of the hottest products on the market to help pet parents keep their pets safe.
 In honor of Lost Pet Prevention Month, Lorien is talking with pet industry experts throughout July about the basics of lost pet prevention and recovery techniques and resources.
 PetHub started Lost Pet Prevention Month in 2014 to drive deeper conversations around all of the ways pet parents can prevent a pet from becoming lost, as well as how to get them home quickly if they go AWOL (Absent WithOut a Leash).

 Lorien Clemens [00:00:01] Welcome to Pet Lover Geek, powered by PetHub.
 Pet lovers, today we are going to continue the conversation about lost pet prevention and recovery in honor of Lost Pet Prevention Month.
 As a lifelong pet parent myself, I know I've let a lot of the basics slide in the day to day hustle and bustle.
 But boy, have I woken up lately.
 And that's what we're talking about this month.